jamesscully/ApiTest/README.md

 I've also wrote debug output to stdout (for the server), so you can observe the comparisons and general functionality of it (you can turn this off by setting `SHOW_COMPARISONS` to `false` in SearchTaxis.java @ Line ~28.

+#### JSON
+To parse the JSON returned from the Rideways API, I've used the standard JSON library (org.json in Maven repo).

+Spring Boot automatically serializes objects using the Jackson JSON API.